Frequently Asked Questions

 No. Spouses and family members are not eligible.

-No. The mission is solely for our veterans and our venues do not allow for extra participants.
+No. The retreat is solely for our veterans and our venues do not allow for extra participants.

-No. Participation on the Freedom to Liberty Tour is limited to the group itinerary.
+No. Participation on the Freedom to Liberty: A Mission of Healing retreat is limited to the group itinerary.
 Travelers will not be allowed to make other travel plans outside of the established group function.

 This is completely up to you based on your interests.
-The Freedom to Liberty Tour will include your airfare, ground travel, admissions, most meals and other general expenses will be covered by the organization and its partners.
-Souvenirs, side trips and alcohol are at the veteran’s own expense.
+The Freedom to Liberty: A Mission of Healing retreat will include your airfare, ground travel, admissions, most meals and other general expenses will be covered by the organization and its partners.
+Souvenirs, side trips, housekeeping tips and alcohol are at the veteran’s own expense.

 We will be traveling with our physician and a certified mental health professional.
 Should the situation require a visit to the hospital or other medical facility the veteran’s personal insurance would be billed.